Trams in Brisbane: History

 By 1885 an omnibus service reached almost every part of Brisbane.
 Omnibuses consisted of a strongly constructed wooden wagon with seating for males on the roof and a back-door entrance to the interior.

 Metropolitan Tramway and Investment Company (1885–1896)

 On 10 August 1885 the Metropolitan Tramway and Investment Company began official horse-drawn tramway services for the public.
 The 18 tramcars were built from highly polished cedar and mahogany in the United States by JG Brill Company and John Stephenson Company.
 Fares were expensive, with the typical patron belonging to the middle class.
 Some even used the services to go home for lunch.
-Depression struck in 1893 and combined with 1893 Brisbane floods the horse-drawn tramway services saw large drops in patronage.
+In 1893, an economic crisis and significant floods reduced the system's patronage steeply.

 Brisbane Tramways Company Limited (1896–1922)

 The first electric tramway ran along Stanley Street, in South Brisbane on 16 June 1897.
 Horse-drawn carriages were still being used in 1899.

 In 1900 local residents were agitating to have the Kelvin Grove tramway extended along Enoggera Road to the Newmarket Hotel in Newmarket.
 However, a new bridge over Enoggera Creek would be required.
 Also there were concerns that the close proximity of the proposed tramway would take revenue away from the railway line.
 However these concerns were resolved and the tramway extension to the Newmarket Hotel was opened on Monday 27 July 1903.

 Up until the end of World War I, Brisbane's trams were the primary method used for travelling within the city.